-Cal State Long Beach, Zero Net Energy College of Continuing & Professional Education← Back to Projects
+Cal State Long Beach, Zero Net Energy College of Professional & International Education← Back to Projects

 Zero Net Energy Design nets CSULB students infinite learning opportunities

-The 35,000 SF College of Continuing and Professional Education (CCPE) will be CSULB’s first ever Zero Net Energy (ZNE) building.
+The 35,000 SF College of Continuing and Professional Education (CPIE) is CSULB’s first ever Zero Net Energy (ZNE) building.
 This project incorporates many of the things we’re passionate about: Cal State Long Beach and the wider Long Beach community, energy efficient design and sustainable practices.
-CSULB held the groundbreaking ceremony in February 2017 and this $32 million design-build partnership with Matt Construction, ZGF Architects, MHP Structural Engineers, PSOMAS and Vantage Technology will be completed in fall 2018.
+CSULB held the groundbreaking ceremony in February 2017.
+This $32 million design-build partnership team included Matt Construction, ZGF Architects, MHP Structural Engineers, PSOMAS and Vantage Technology.

 16.7% better than 2016 Title 24 (not including PV)